-The make-shift refugee camps scattered around Europe are severely over-crowded and dangerous.
-Refugees arriving in Greece today will have to live in these inhumane conditions until 2022 for an interview which examines their right to claim asylum.
+The makeshift refugee camps scattered around Europe are severely over-crowded and dangerous.
+Refugees arriving in Greece today will have to live in these inhumane conditions for months or years, waiting for an interview which examines their right to claim asylum.
 Legal aid is so under-funded that thousands of refugees enter this highly complex legal process without any guidance.
-It is thus that deportation rates are high and often unjustified.
+This results in a high rate of deportations, many of which are unjustified.

 We are headed and staffed entirely by student activists, originating in a grassroots university context.
 We continue to be fuelled by the unbelievable energy, dynamism and ambition of young people within our organisation and beyond.

-SolidariTee achieved a 2019 Diana Award, presented to exceptional young change-makers who have demonstrated a capacity to mobilise new generations to serve their communities and create long-lasting global change.
+In 2019, SolidariTee received a Diana Award, which is presented to exceptional young change-makers who have demonstrated a capacity to mobilise new generations to serve their communities and create long-lasting global change.